Apollo: Patron of sailors

 Apollo functions as the patron and protector of sailors, one of the duties he shares with Poseidon.
-In the myths, he is seen helping heroes who pray to him for a safe journey.

 When Apollo spotted a ship of Cretan sailors that were caught in a storm, he quickly assumed the shape of a dolphin and guided their ship safely to Delphi.
 When the Argonauts faced a terrible storm, Jason prayed to his patron, Apollo, to help them.
 Apollo used his bow and golden arrow to shed light upon an island, where the Argonauts soon took shelter.
 This island was renamed "Anaphe", which means "He revealed it".
 Apollo helped the Greek hero Diomedes, to escape from a great tempest during his journey homeward.
 As a token of gratitude, Diomedes built a temple in honor of Apollo under the epithet Epibaterius ("the embarker").
 During the Trojan War, Odysseus came to the Trojan camp to return Chriseis, the daughter of Apollo's priest Chryses, and brought many offerings to Apollo.
 Pleased with this, Apollo sent gentle breezes that helped Odysseus return safely to the Greek camp.

-Arion was a poet who was kidnapped by some sailors for the rich prizes he possessed.
-Arion requested them to let him sing for the last time, to which the sailors consented.
-Arion began singing a song in praise of Apollo, seeking the god's help.
-Consequently, numerous dolphins surrounded the ship and when Arion jumped into the water, the dolphins carried him away safely.